Theory of Operation

 name: sensorX # user defined name

-description: Gyroscope stream with 1KHz, plus additional user data
+description: Gyroscope stream with 1KHz sample rate, plus additional user data

 content: